Keyboard layout: History

 The ASCII communications code was designed so that characters on a mechanical teletypewriter keyboard could be laid out in a manner somewhat resembling that of a manual typewriter.
 This was imperfect, as some shifted special characters were moved one key to the left, as the number zero, although on the right, was low in code sequence.
 Later, when computer terminals were designed from less expensive electronic components, it was not necessary to have any bits in common between the shifted and unshifted characters on a given key.
 This eventually led to standards being adopted for the "bit-pairing" and "typewriter-pairing" forms of keyboards for computer terminals.

-The typewriter-pairing standard came under reconsideration, on the basis that typewriters have many different keyboard arrangements.
+The typewriter-pairing standard came under reconsideration on the basis that typewriters have many different keyboard arrangements.
 The U.S. keyboard for the IBM PC, although it resembles the typewriter-pairing standard in most respects, differs in one significant respect: the braces are on the same two keys as the brackets, as their shifts.
 This innovation predated the IBM Personal Computer by several years.

-IBM adopted the 101/102 key layout on the PS/2 in 1987 (after previously using an 84-key keyboard which did not have separate cursor and numeric key pads).
+IBM adopted the 101/102 key layout on the PS/2 in 1987 (after previously using an 84-key keyboard that did not have a separate cursor and numeric keypads).

 Most modern keyboards basically conform to the layout specifications contained in parts 1, 2, and 5 of the international standard series ISO/IEC 9995.
 These specifications were first defined by the user group at AFNOR in 1984 working under the direction of Alain Souloumiac.
-Based on this work, a well known ergonomic expert wrote a report which was adopted at the ISO Berlin meeting in 1985 and became the reference for keyboard layouts.
+Based on this work, a well-known ergonomic expert wrote a report which was adopted at the ISO Berlin meeting in 1985 and became the reference for keyboard layouts.